benbhall/FileSystemWatcherMemoryCache/README.md

 Lightweight example of using MemoryCache to solve the common OS/application problem with FileSystemWatcher events firing twice.

 With some occurrences, we can safely take the final event e.g. with a NotifyFilters.LastWrite, it will fire one when the change is made and then again when the file has finished saving  - easy to recreate when editing a huge file.
-However, MS identify a broader issue and I wnated to explore a more predictable solution.
+However, MS identify a broader issue and I wanted to explore a more predictable solution.

 Change the demoPath folder location (or create it).
 Instantiate the class, drop a file in the folder and watch the console.